-Just like Boston/Cambridge in Massachusetts, you’ll find a lot of data science jobs swirling around Detroit/Ann Arbor in Michigan.
+You’ll find data science jobs swirling around Detroit/Ann Arbor in Michigan.

-Along with the behemoth of Quicken Loans, Motor City has Detroit Labs, LevelEleven, start-ups like Locqus and Cripsot, and a lot of reasonably priced real estate.
-In 2015, Amazon announced that it intended to build a technology hub in downtown Detroit, joining Microsoft and Twitter with its presence.
+Along with the likes of Quicken Loans, Motor City has Detroit Labs, LevelEleven, start-ups like Locqus, and a lot of reasonably priced real estate.
+In 2015, Amazon also has a Detroit office, as well as Microsoft and Twitter.

-Meanwhile, fueled by talent from the University of Michgan, Ann Arbor has become the Cambridge of the Midwest.
-This is a city of innovators like Llamasoft, Deepfield, Nutshell, FarmLogs, and Duo Security.
+Meanwhile, Ann Arbor has become a city of innovators like Llamasoft, Deepfield, Nutshell, FarmLogs, and Duo Security.
 It’s also home to the Google office that primarily handles sales for Google’s AdWords search ads.

 Data Scientist Salaries in Michigan